 Fig 2.
 The Programmable embryo freezer.
 You can see the liquid nitrogen vapours clearly.

 Fig 3.
 Mature oocyte ( egg).

-While we still cannot freeze unfertilised human oocytes efficiently, a new technique called vitrification ( which uses ultra-rapid cooling together with an increased concentration of cryoprotectants ) may allow us to offer this option to our patients, in the future, allowing the facility of egg storage and egg banking.
+We can also freeze unfertilised human oocytes efficiently, using a new technique called vitrification ( which uses ultra-rapid cooling together with an increased concentration of cryoprotectants ) .
+This allows us to offer this option to our patients, allowing the facility of egg storage and egg banking.

 If you don't get pregnant after your IVF attempt, you are likely to be very disappointed and disheartened.
 However, remember that this is not the end of the road - it's just the beginning !
 At the end of the IVF cycle, you need to sit down with your doctor and analyse what you learnt from it.
 Was the ovarian response good ?
 Was the endometrium receptive ?
 Did fertilisation occur ?
 Was the embryo transfer easy and atraumatic ?
 Why didn't pregnancy occur ( the million dollar question, though this is usually a question we still cannot answer !)
 Can you repeat the same treatment, or do you need to make changes before going in for your next attempt ?
 When can you go in for your next IVF cycle ?
 And even if you do not get pregnant, at least the fact that you attempted IVF should give you peace of mind that you tried your best , using the latest technology medical science has to offer.